-Each week a new module is available to the students.
-At the end of each week, an assignment is completed by the students and marked by the course experts.
+All the course modules is available to the students at the inception of the course.
+At the end of each module, an assignment is completed by the students and marked by the course experts.
 Assignments are in the form of written assignments.

 Award of the Certificates: